ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 sending this Message; it is a per-Message override of the Capacity Profile protocol and path selection property (see {{prop-cap-profile}}).

-The following values are valid for Transmission Profile:

-  Default:
-  :  No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when sending this message.

-  Low Latency:
-  : Response time (latency) should be optimized at the expense of efficiently using the available capacity when sending this message.
-This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; to signal a preference for lower-latency, higher-loss treatment; and so on.

-\[TODO: This is inconsistent with {prop-cap-profile}} - needs to be fixed]

 ### Singular Transmission {#send-singular}